irx-404notfound/programming-notes/java-script/js-fundaments.md

 ### RESERVED WORDS

 > [!IMPORTANT]
-> In JavaScript there are some word reserved for the code, so you need to be carefull because you can't use the reserved words of then language.
+> In JavaScript, there are some reserved words that cannot be used as variable names, so you need to be careful not to use them.